Japan imposes new virus measures in Tokyo ahead of Olympics | Health

 Suga also raised the alert level for Kyoto in western Japan and the southern island prefecture of Okinawa, where cases have surged in recent weeks.
 The new status there is to continue through May 5, the end of Japan's "Golden Week" holidays, to discourage traveling.

+"We will do everything to contain infections within the affected areas and prevent them from spreading across the country," Suga told reporters.

-The alert status was raised on Monday for three other areas — Osaka, neighboring Hyogo, and Miyagi in the north.
+Under the measures, people are urged to avoid nonessential travel outside their cities, health officials will patrol bars and restaurants to ensure safety measures are observed, and testing will be increased at elderly care facilities, Suga said.
+The alert status was raised on Monday for three other areas — Osaka, neighboring Hyogo and Miyagi in the north.
 They have had sharp increases in daily cases since early March, soon after Japan scaled down a partial and non-binding state of emergency that began in January.

 The steps come less than three weeks after the emergency was lifted for Tokyo, underscoring the difficulty of balancing anti-virus measures and the economy.
 Suga's government has been criticized for being too slow in enacting anti-virus measures out of a reluctance to further damage the pandemic-hit economy.